MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOnlineVoicemailPolicy.md

 ```

 ### -EnableEditingCallAnswerRulesSetting
-Allows you to disable or enable the ability to edit call answering rules setting.
+Controls if editing call answer rule settings are enabled or disabled for a user.
 Possible values are $true or $false.

 ```yaml
 Type: Boolean